jgaa/VikingGTD/README.md

 time to make the real thing!

-There are already several good GTD applications available, but none that 100% filled my needs.
-So that is what I want to accomplish here:
+There are already several good GTD applications available, but none that 100% fills my needs.
+So this is what I want to accomplish here:
 The "GTD" application of my dreams.

 I sincerely hope that this will also become the GTD application of